ZachariasHultman/Stocks/README.md

 The file that the result is saved to can not be open at the same time as the program runs.

+Due to the nature of combinations and permutations the algorithm computational time is n!